-As we celebrate the legacy of jazz pianist Bill Evans, you might be surprised to know that some cool cats named Claude Debussy, Maurice Ravel, Igor Stravinsky, Arnold Schoenberg, and especially—Johann Sebastian Bach—helped shape his sound.
+Thinking about the legacy of jazz pianist Bill Evans, you might be surprised to know that some cool cats named Claude Debussy, Maurice Ravel, Igor Stravinsky, Arnold Schoenberg, and—especially—Johann Sebastian Bach helped shape his sound.

 Evans became one of the most creative minds in jazz, admired for his innovations, versatility, and intense expressive power at the keyboard.
 His jazz influences were many.
 But it was his deep study of classical music that set him apart.
 WRTI’s Debra Lew Harder has more.